hardik237/streaming-server/README.md

 ## Future Enhancements

-- AI-based analytics (object detection)
-- Object based search in recordings
+- Object-based search in recordings

 ## License

-Open source components used under their respective licenses.
+Open source components are used under their respective licenses.